mediquo/docs-sdk/docs/sdk/ios/introduction.md

     }
 }
 ```

-There are two possibilities to manage what can do you do when you receive a push notifications, either delegate the flow responsability to SDK, like will show a scene like chat room.
+There are two options to manage the behaviour once a push notification is received.
+You can delegate the whole responsibility to the SDK.
+In this case the SDK will prompt the chat room for the user.

 ```swift
 extension AppDelegate: UNUserNotificationCenterDelegate {